alinnman/celestial-navigation/README.md

     # We are sailing from point s1 to point s2, in the Baltic Sea.
     # Point s1 is located near the coast and we get this coordinate
     # using approximate land-based navigation (or from a previous sight)
-    # NOTE: This can be very approximate
+    # NOTE: This can be very approximate.
+It is used for selecting the correct intersection point on Earth.
     s1LonLat = (18, 59)

     # We define two star fixes